Geffreyvanderbos/geffre/src/note/unlinked-notes-in-obsidian.md

 Sometimes, I want to have a list of notes haven't been linked up yet.

-With #obsidian their new Bookmark plugin it's really easy to just save a regex search for notes without the wiki links.
+With #obsidian their new Bookmark plugin it's easy to save a regex search for notes without the wiki links.
 You can even add a query for specific folders.

 Here's the regex.